Start your journey into a creative career.

 An unconditional offer means that you have been offered a place to study at Ravensbourne and do not have any outstanding conditions which need to be met before you can be accepted onto the course.
 You must have an unconditional offer to receive a CAS from Ravensbourne.

-Once you have accepted your offer, you can pay your £2,000 non-refundable CAS deposit (this amount will be credited to your total tuition fees.
+Once you have accepted your offer, you can pay your non-refundable CAS deposit (this is 60% of your tuition fee and will be credited to your total tuition fees).

 If you applied through UCAS or UKPASS, you will also need to accept your offer on the UCAS Track website.
 Direct applicants should refer to their offer letter for instructions on how to accept their offer.

 By accepting your offer you are agreeing to Ravensbourne's general student terms and conditions which include the Sponsored visa students Terms and Conditions (applicable to Student route (Tier 4) students).
 Please read them carefully before you accept your offer.

 You will not be issued with a Confirmation of Acceptance for Studies (CAS) until you have met all academic requirements for your offer.

 Please note that you will need to bring your original academic certificates and/or transcripts (unless your academic quals can be verified online e.g. UCAS) if you were made an offer on this basis when you attend the in-person enrolment session at Ravensbourne.

 You will need to bring the original English language test certificate when you enrol at Ravensbourne (unless Ravensbourne is able to verify your results online with the test provider e.g. IELTS).

 *US Federal Student Loans recipients are exempt from the requirement to pay the 60% CAS deposit.